denis-migdal/LISS/README.md

 | `parent?` | `Element\|Document\|DocumentFragment` | `document` |
 | `element` | `Element`                             |            |

-💡 For better type checking in TS, we provide an overload for each of these functions enabling to use a compoment name as a 2nd parameter:
+💡 For better type checking in TS, we provide an overload for each of these functions enabling to use a component name as a 2nd parameter:

 ```typescript
 LISS.qs<T extends keyof Components>(selector: string,